jmgilman/std-book/src/getting_started/flake.md

 to find them.
 Determining where our _runnables_ exist is simply a matter of examining our `flake.nix` and following the paths accordingly.

-The `growOn` function takes a variadic number of additional arguments and is what differentiates it from its [sibling function][grow] (`grow`).
+The `growOn` function takes a variable number of additional arguments and is what differentiates it from its [sibling function][grow] (`grow`).
 We will dive deeper into these additional arguments in a future chapter.